TeskaLabs/asab/doc/tutorial/web/chapter2.rst

 				request, response
 			)

-The handler only accepts the incomming requests and returns appropriate response.
+The handler only accepts the incoming requests and returns appropriate responses.
 All of the "logic", be it the specifics of the database connection, additional validations and other operations take place in the CRUDService.

-POST and PUT requests typically come with data in body.
+POST and PUT requests typically come with data in their body.
 Providing your `WebContainer` with `JsonExceptionMiddleware` enables you to validate a JSON input using `@asab.web.rest.json_schema_handler` decorator and JSON schema (https://json-schema.org/).

 ASAB WebServer is built on top of the aiohttp library.
 For further details please visit https://docs.aiohttp.org/en/stable/index.html.